monster-js/monster-js/docs/router/route-changes-subscription.md

 }
 ```

-* `routeChange()`: Subscribes to route changes, providing both `routeParams` and `queryParams` as arguments.
+* `routerChange()`: Subscribes to route changes, providing both `routeParams` and `queryParams` as arguments.
 When the route changes, the callback function is triggered with the updated route parameters and query parameters.

 ### Key Notes:

-* The `routeChange()` method is ideal for tracking all types of route changes.
+* The `routerChange()` method is ideal for tracking all types of route changes.
 * You can use this subscription to update the state of your application based on the new route data.

 ## 2. Subscribing to Route Parameter Changes